emillynMellyne/etl-playstation-collection-tracker/README.md

 Important:
 - The extracted and transformed directories will contain the data extracted and transformed by the ETL.
-- You will need to fill `GOOGLE_SHEET_CREDENTIALS_PATH` with the credentials.json file for authentication that you generated before.
+- You will need to fill `GOOGLE_SHEET_CREDENTIALS_PATH` with the `credentials.json` file for authentication that you generated earlier.

 ## Executing
-We have two methods for running this project.
-The first one is using the `run.sh` file and the other one is using Airflow.
-We will briefly describe both of them next.
+There are two methods for running this project.
+The first one is using the `run.sh` file, and the other one is using Airflow.
+We will briefly describe both methods below.

 ### Using `run.sh` file
 The `run.sh` will build the Dockerfile of this project and automatically run all the scripts of the project.
-The final result will be a SQLite Database containing all the structure of the project.
+The final result will be a SQLite Database containing all the project's data.

-Keep in mind that you will need to create a `.env` file in the root of the project containing the environment variables describled above.
+Make sure to create a `.env` file in the root of the project containing the environment variables describled above.

 ### Using Airflow
-We also makes available an Airflow DAG.
-You can find it in the `dags` folder.
+We also provide an Airflow DAG, which you can find in the `dags` folder.
 It uses DockerOperator to run all the tasks of this project.

 ![Airflow graph of the DAG](img/Screenshot_2.png)